-The best place to begin looking for a pediatrician is with your family physician, obstetrician, family, friends, and colleagues.
-Ask them for recommendations and start gathering a list of names.
+Start with your family physician, obstetrician, family, friends, and colleagues.
+Ask them for recommendations.
+Then start gathering a list of names.
 After you collect a few numbers, write up some questions and call to set up interviews.
 When you interview a physician, you should take into account:

-- Health care viewpoints on various issues such as proactive/preventive medicine and nutrition.
+- Health care viewpoints on various issues such as preventive medicine and nutrition.

 - Office hours (weekend appointments, evenings, emergencies).